Kevesh1/Project-Group22/README.md

 # Project-Group22
-To run this file cun the command
+To run this file run the command
 - mvn clean javafx:run